AmitOverflow/redirect_httpTohttps/README.md

 # redirect_httpTohttps

-Redirect http to https on apache server.
+A basic rule to redirect your http urls to https on apache server.